-To that end, the Maintenance Volume for glutes is around 0 direct sets/week for most individuals.
+To that end, the Maintenance Volume for glutes is around 0 direct (! = isolation) sets/week for most individuals.

-It can be different for you, because everybody is unique.
+It can be different for you because everybody is unique and has other circumstances.

-These are only average figures which are likely to work for most people, but don’t take them as fixed, immutable values.
+These are only average figures which are likely to work for most people, so don’t take them as fixed, immutable values.

-Use them as benchmarks from where to start your programme and work your up to your optimal volume.
+Use them as benchmarks from where to start your program and work your way up to your optimal volume.